 The SDOHC collects and preserves voices of the people of the Northern Plains.
 The acquisition and preservation methods are a major part of the Native Studies program, allowing students to have an active role in the Oral tradition.

-The PANS Research Group includes over 40 faculty, research staff, graduate and undergraduate students from Augustana College, Black Hills State University, South Dakota School of Mines & Technology, South Dakota State University and the University of South Dakota.
+The PANS Research Group includes over 40 faculty, research staff, graduate and undergraduate students from Augustana University, Black Hills State University, South Dakota School of Mines & Technology, South Dakota State University and the University of South Dakota.
 Project participants create new devices in the area of photo-active nanoscale systems and address research challenges associated with photovoltaics and solar energy, directwrite electronics and the use of nanostructured materials for converting solar energy into chemical fuels.

 This is a clinical education center for undergraduate and graduate students majoring in speech-language pathology and audiology.
 It serves as a clinical service center for children and adults in need of diagnostic, therapeutic and counseling services for a wide variety of communication disorders.
 The center provides outreach services across the state.